propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.0.23 =
+* Added support for searching for properties by maximum bedrooms
+* Added support for searching for properties by date added to site

 = 1.0.22 =
 * Add support for department in [recent_properties] shortcode